Package 'iotables'

 See Also

-Other analytic object functions: ghosh_inverse_create(), leontief_inverse_create(), leontief_matrix_create()
+Other analytic object functions: ghosh_inverse_create(), leontief_inverse_create(), leontief_matrix_create(), output_coefficient_matrix_create()

 Examples